nv-morpheus/Morpheus/docs/source/basics/overview.rst

 AutoComplete
 ------------

 The Morpheus CLI supports bash, fish, zsh, and powershell autocompletion.
-To setup autocomplete, it must first be installed.
+To set up autocomplete, it must first be installed.
 Morpheus comes with a tool to assist with this:

 .. code-block:: console